vendu/vaaja/usr/games/mjolnir/doc/MJOLNIR.md

-Many Rogue-like genre games are based on characters from Dungeons & Dragons games, which is one reason I decided to try something different so you're going to meet characters from different mythologies such as Norse ones
+Many Rogue-like genre games are based on characters from Dungeons & Dragons games, which is one reason I decided to try something different so you're going to meet characters from different mythologies such as Norse ones.

 ## the plot